 Well, if you’re looking for some great (?) news to start your day, look no further!
 JoAnn, who was pregnant at the time of AJ’s death, has given birth to a baby girl while behind bars at the McHenry (Illinois) County jail.

 JoAnn has agreed to allow the baby girl to be kept in DCFS custody.
-AJ’s little brother, Parker, is also in the care of DCFS, and, according to his court-appointed guardian, Jeanne A. Barrett, “he’s doing wonderfully.”
-Parker’s current living situation has not been made public; Barrett explained, “A huge concern in this case is his privacy.”
-Paternity testing is pending to determine if AJ’s father, Andrew “Drew” Freund Sr., is also Parker’s father.
+AJ’s little brother is also in the care of DCFS, and, according to his court-appointed guardian, Jeanne A. Barrett, “he’s doing wonderfully.”
+The little boy’s current living situation has not been made public; Barrett explained, “A huge concern in this case is his privacy.”
+Paternity testing is pending to determine if AJ’s father, Andrew “Drew” Freund Sr., is also the little boy’s father.
 A court date for this matter is set for June 24th.

-Authorities are trying to terminate JoAnn and Andrew’s parental rights to Parker, so keep your fingers crossed.
+Authorities are trying to terminate JoAnn and Andrew’s parental rights to their young son, so keep your fingers crossed.

 Crystal Lake Lions Club